ruben-io/HelloWorldProject/README.md

 ## Notes

-- Considering this was my first time using Android Studio and Kotlin I did expereince some challenges navigating the Android Studio Interface.
+- Considering this was my first time using Android Studio and Kotlin I did experience some challenges navigating the Android Studio Interface.
 - Creating the Image, Button and Toast feature were relatively simple thanks to the walkthrough.
+- Learned how to create an Android Emulator within the Device Manager to run my app.
 - This was my first time committing to Github so it was helpful to learn to pull and commit through the Terminal.

 ## License